Employee Offboarding Process

-- Assets can be inadvertently left with the departing employee and difficult to retrieve later.
+- Assets can be inadvertently left with the departing employee and are difficult to retrieve later.

-- Communication breakdowns can lead to gaps in the procedure and headaches for employees and management alike.
+- Communication breakdowns can lead to procedural gaps and headaches for employees and management alike.

 - Knowledge transfer, either person-to-person or person-to-system, can be missed and leave departments at risk.

-- Other departments can be left out of the loop (finance, payroll, it, etc.) leading to delays and confusion.
+- Other departments (finance, payroll, IT, etc.) can be left out of the loop, leading to delays and confusion.

-Obviously, these are all worst-case scenarios but all it takes is one poorly-managed offboarding procedure to cause serious disruption and financial loss to a business.
+These are all worst-case scenarios, but all it takes is one poorly managed employee offboarding procedure to cause serious disruption and financial loss to a business.

-There are many other parts of the offboarding process that should be part of an automated process to prevent lapses and ensure policy consistency.
+Many other parts of the offboarding process should be automated to prevent lapses and ensure policy consistency.

 - Ensure performance evaluations, disciplinary action forms, and other employee records are in order.